aanuarb/Netflix-Basic-Data-Exploratory-Analysis/README.md

 Using real-world dataset from Kaggle, I wanted to utilize the skills and knowledge that I've learned into practicing basic exploratory data analysis (EDA).
 The dataset provides a lot of valueable and non-valuable information for me to perform the cleaning process and dive into EDA.

 EDA includes understanding:
-- The type of content is widely available
+- Which type of content is widely available
-- Which genres are makes up the majority of the content
+- What genres makes up the majority of the content
 - Which movies have the highest IMDB score
 - Which actor/director receives the highest popularity vote
 - Simple recommendation tool using the random function